Microbial Bioactives

 4.Discussion

 The findings synthesized in this study reinforce the growing consensus that transparency-oriented systems, particularly blockchain-based traceability, function as structural enablers of safety, trust, and sustainability across complex production and knowledge systems.
-By integrating evidence from food supply chains, natural product research, sustainability governance, and design methodologies, the discussion situates the results within broader theoretical and practical frameworks while remaining grounded in the cited literature.
+By integrating evidence from food supply chains, natural product research, sustainability governance, and design methodologies, the discussion situates the results within broader theoretical and practical frameworks while remaining grounded in the literature on traceability and blockchain-enabled transparency (Aung & Chang, 2014; Kouhizadeh et al., 2021).

 In food and agricultural systems, the discussion of traceability has long centered on reducing information asymmetry between producers, regulators, and consumers.
-Early work demonstrated that fragmented information flows undermine food safety oversight and delay responses to contamination events (Golan et al., 2004; Hobbs, 2004; Beulens et al., 2005).
-Table 4 details mean ABTS activity, standard errors, 95% confidence intervals, and study weights for protein gels with plant-based additives, providing a foundation for forest plot analyses of antioxidant effects.
+Prior research has demonstrated that fragmented information flows undermine food safety oversight and delay responses to contamination events, highlighting traceability as a critical component of modern food systems (Aung & Chang, 2014; Bosona & Gebresenbet, 2013).
+Table 3 details mean ABTS activity, standard errors, 95% confidence intervals, and study weights for protein gels with plant-based additives, providing a foundation for forest plot analyses of antioxidant effects.
 The present findings extend these insights by showing that digital traceability architectures, particularly those supported by blockchain, measurably reduce operational and safety risks.
-This aligns with prior evidence that conventional traceability tools, such as RFID and centralized databases, improve visibility but remain vulnerable to data manipulation and coordination failures (Kelepouris et al., 2007; Regattieri et al., 2007; Bosona & Gebresenbet, 2013).
-Blockchain’s decentralized consensus mechanism, rooted in the principles originally articulated by Nakamoto (2008), directly addresses these limitations by creating immutable, shared records across stakeholders.
+This observation aligns with earlier evidence that conventional traceability tools, such as RFID and centralized databases, improve visibility but remain vulnerable to data manipulation and coordination failures (Kelepouris et al., 2007; Bosona & Gebresenbet, 2013).
+Blockchain-based systems address these limitations by enabling decentralized, tamper-resistant records across stakeholders, strengthening system-wide accountability (Casino et al., 2019).

+Table 3.
+Antioxidant activity (ABTS assay) of MP formulations with plant-derived additives.
 ABTS radical scavenging activity of methylcellulose-based polymer (MP) samples supplemented with plant extracts and pomace.
 Results are expressed as mean values in millimoles of Trolox equivalents (mM Trolox), with 95% confidence intervals (CI).
-Study weights correspond to inverse-variance weighting used in forest plot analyses.
+Study weights correspond to inverse-variance weighting used in forest plot analyses (Leicht et al. 2025).

 Study / Sample (Intervention Group)